Teacher Resources

 Deep Dive: Give Rewards—But Know How to Use Them

 If-Then rewards ultimately stifle creativity and inhibit deep thinking.
-This is because the focus is on the short term and the reward itself—it’s like chasing a carrot on a stick.
+This is because the focus is on the short term and the reward itself.
 Pink also explains how If-Then rewards can deflate motivation: “If-Then rewards require people for forfeit some of their autonomy…And that can spring a hole in the bottom of their motivation bucket, draining an activity of its enjoyment” (36).
 When an enjoyable task becomes a job, our motivation to perform the task out of genuine excitement interest declines.

 If-Then rewards are also hard to maintain because they are anticipated by recipients, who come to then expect rewards upon completion of similar tasks.
 Pink notes, “…before long, the existing reward may no longer suffice.
 It will quickly feel less like a bonus and more like the status quo—which then forces [the use] of larger rewards to achieve the same effect” (53).